Configure Azure SQL Database firewall rules - overview

 Consider the following points when access to the Microsoft Azure SQL Database service does not behave as you expect:

 Local firewall configuration: Before your computer can access Azure SQL Database, you may need to create a firewall exception on your computer for TCP port 1433.
-You may have to open additional ports if you are making connections inside the Azure cloud boundary.
+If you are making connections inside the Azure cloud boundary, you may have to open additional ports.
 For more information, see the V12 of SQL Database: Outside vs inside section of Ports beyond 1433 for ADO.NET 4.5 and SQL Database V12.

-Changes to the allow list have not taken effect yet: There may as much as a five minute delay for changes to the Azure SQL Database firewall configuration to take effect.
+Changes to the allow list have not taken effect yet: There may be as much as a five-minute delay for changes to the Azure SQL Database firewall configuration to take effect.